MRiabov/documentation-qa-backend/README.md

 - Prerequisites: Vercel account and the Vercel CLI installed (`npm i -g vercel`).
 - Files included for Vercel:
   - `api/index.py` — imports `app` from `app.main` for ASGI.
   - `vercel.json` — configures the Python runtime and routes all paths to `api/index.py`.
-It also disables the LanguageTool linter on Vercel, where Java is not available by default.

 - Configure environment variables (Dashboard or CLI):
-  - `ENABLE_LINTER=false` — already set in `vercel.json` for Vercel.
+  - `ENABLE_LINTER=false` — optional if you want to disable linting on Vercel (defaults to enabled).
+Proselint does not require Java and works on Vercel.
   - `TGI_BASE_URL=<https URL of your ML inference>` — optional until you bring ML online.
 Without a reachable TGI, `/review` will return an error; `/health` will show `tgi: false`.

 - Deploy: